 If one considers how often ITV Granada covers Cumbria for over 100,000 potential Cumbrian viewers in the north of it’s transmission area and consider the equivalent for all of Greater Manchester (population of 2,730,000 in 2020) then all of Greater Manchester would receive only one news item per night on ITV Granada Reports- instead of the usual three or four news- items.
 Uproar would ensue!

-The reaction of viewers right across the ITV Granada Region to having to contend with one night with news about Yorkshire (because technical difficulties prevented ITV Granada Reports going on air, so the Granada area was provided news from ITV Calendar (Yorkshire)).
+The reaction of viewers right across the ITV Granada Region to having to contend with one night with news about Yorkshire (because technical difficulties prevented ITV Granada Reports going on air, so the Granada area was provided news from ITV Calendar (Yorkshire)), was illuminating.
 You can see references to the reaction from Lancashire here (https://www.lep.co.uk/arts-and-culture/film-and-tv/these-arent-granada-folk-itv-viewers-baffled-granada-reports-replaced-itv-news-calendar-yorkshire-2986256).
 There were widespread complaints about receiving news that was irrelevant, not about the local area, etc.

 However, viewers of Regional Television who live in South Cumbria and North Lancashire- as well as on the Isle of Man get news that is largely irrelevant to their daily lives night after night- and they don’t complain.
 Viewers of Regional Television who live in parts of Cumbria from Duddon Bridge, to Ulverston and Kirkby Lonsdale receive ITV1 Granada and BBC North West Tonight, they cannot easily get ITV1 Border (England)- which does cover Cumbria very well- unless they have Sky or Freeview and know how to re-tune their Digi-boxes.
 And many viewers in all those parts of Cumbria and in North Lancashire probably don’t even know (or believe) it is possible for them to get ITV1 Border.
 This Website will do everything to inform such viewers otherwise: They can get ITV1 Border (Cumbrian version) with a little expertise from a Sky or Freeview technician or, in many cases, if they don’t have Sky or Freeview an aerial technician will be able to help such viewers in South Cumbria and North Lancashire get ITV1 Border by raising their aerials high and pointing them northwards.

 However, if it would cause outrage to start ignoring Greater Manchester or Liverpool every other night, it is totally unacceptable for the North West Regional Television broadcasters- (that advertise as covering the North West) to effectively fail to cover Cumbrian news for the benefit of their most northerly viewers night, after night, after night!
-Viewers of Regional Television in the northern North West of England (and on the Isle of Man) and readers of this Website, a line must be drawn in the sand.
+For viewers of Regional Television in the northern North West of England (and on the Isle of Man) and readers of this Website, a line must be drawn in the sand.

 FROM: [Your address]